Skip to content

 INFO

-Container restart/stop actions are not supported when using a Docker Socket Proxy unless you use the compose example with tecnativa/docker-socket-proxy and POST=1 is enabled.
+Container actions are not supported when using a Docker Socket Proxy unless you use the compose example with tecnativa/docker-socket-proxy and POST=1 is enabled.